ambiere/datestamp/CONTRIBUTING.md

 ## Contributing Guidelines

-Thank you for considering contributing to the development of the xcixtimestamp microservice API!
+Thank you for considering contributing to the development of the datestamp microservice API!
 Your contributions help improve and enhance the functionality of our API, making it more valuable for users.
 Before contributing, please take a moment to review the guidelines outlined below.